-FITS stucture
+FITS structure

 Introduction